helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 3. Insert a functional location type ID in the **Functional location type** field and a name in the **Name** field.
 4. Select a stage group in the **Functional location stage group** field.
 Refer to the [Functional Location Stages](#functional-location-stages) section for more information on functional location stages and stage groups.

-5. Select the **Multiple objects** check box if it should be possible to install more than one object on the functional location.
+5. Select "Yes" in the **Multiple objects** check box if it should be possible to install several objects on a functional location using this functional location type.
+If you select "No", you can only install *one* object on a functional location using this functional location type.
 6. Select the **Update object dimension** check box if you want objects installed on a functional location of this type to automatically use the financial dimensions related to the functional location.
 This means that if you change financial dimensions in the **Functional location** detail view, and the functional location uses a functional location type with this check box selected, financial dimensions are automatically updated on all objects installed on that functional location.

 7. The **Object type** field is used if you want to automatically create one object for the functional location with the same ID and name as the functional location you are creating.
 For example, this may be relevant if you create a static functional location, such as a building or a pipeline.
 In that case, select the object type you want to use for the automatically created object.
 Remember that if you make a selection in this field, the **Multiple objects** check box must be cleared.